DeeptradeProtocol/sui-deepbook-wrapper-package/docs/unsettled-fees.md

 The system offers protocol fee discounts when using the DEEP fee type, designed to incentivize DEEP holders:

-- **Discount calculation**: The more DeepBook fees you cover with your own DEEP tokens, the higher your discount
+- **Discount calculation**: The more DeepBook fees the user covers with their own DEEP tokens, the higher their discount
 - **Maximum discount**: Achieved when the user fully covers the DeepBook fees themselves
 - **Whitelisted pools**: Automatically receive the maximum protocol fee discount rate for each order
 - **Configuration**: Maximum discount rates are specified for each pool in the `TradingFeeConfig`, alongside the standard fee rates